-On December 30, 2021, the Company entered into an Open Market Sale Agreement (the "Sale Agreement") with Jefferies LLC (the "Agent"), pursuant to which the Company could sell, from time to time, at its option, shares of the Company's common stock having an aggregate offering price of up to \$25 million through the Agent, as the Company's sales agent.
-All shares of the Company's common stock offered and sold, or to be offered and sold under the Sale Agreement would have been issued and sold pursuant to the Company's 2021 Shelf by methods deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended, in block transactions or if specified by the Company, in privately negotiated transactions.
+On December 30, 2021, the Company entered into an Open Market Sale Agreement (the "Sale Agreement") with Jefferies LLC (the "Agent"), pursuant to which the Company may sell, from time to time, at its option, shares of the Company's common stock having an aggregate offering price of up to \$25 million through the Agent, as the Company's sales agent.
+All shares of the Company's common stock offered and sold, or to be offered and sold under the Sale Agreement will be issued and sold pursuant to the Company's 2021 Shelf by methods deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended, in block transactions or if specified by the Company, in privately negotiated transactions.

-Subject to the terms of the Sales Agreement, the Agent is required to use their commercially reasonable efforts consistent with their normal sales and trading practices to sell the shares of the Company's common stock from time to time, based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
+Subject to the terms of the Sales Agreement, the Agent is required to use its commercially reasonable efforts consistent with their normal sales and trading practices to sell the shares of the Company's common stock from time to time, based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
 The Company is required to pay the Agent a commission of up to 3.0% of the gross proceeds from the sale of the shares of the Company's common stock sold thereunder, if any.
-There were no sales pursuant to the Sale Agreement during the year ended December 31, 2022.
-During the three months ended March 31, 2023, the Company sold 197,665 shares of its common stock, generating net proceeds of approximately \$698,000.
-In addition, during the year ended December 31, 2022 and during the three months ended March 31, 2023, the Company paid approximately \$90,000 and \$57,000, respectively, in expenses related to the Sale Agreement.
+There were no sales under the Sale Agreement during the year ended December 31, 2022.
+During the six months ended June 30, 2023, the Company sold 428,270 shares pursuant to the Amended Sale Agreement, at an average selling price of \$3.55 per share, generating net proceeds of approximately \$1,475,000.
+During the period from July 1, 2023 through July 31, 2023, the Company sold 162,078 shares pursuant to the Sale Agreement, at an average selling price of \$4.02 per share, generating net proceeds of approximately \$632,000.
+In the aggregate, through July 31, 2023, the Company has sold 590,348 shares pursuant to the Sale Agreement, at an average selling price of \$3.68 per share, generating net proceeds of approximately \$2,107,000.
+In addition, during the year ended December 31, 2022 and during the six months ended June 30, 2023, the Company paid approximately \$90,000 and \$57,000, respectively, in expenses related to the Sale Agreement.